IBMTechSales/liberty-enterprise-deployment-labs/Lab-1060-Liberty-Day2-operations/README.md

     Most commonly, this will include warnings and errors from the JVM such as OutOfMemoryErrors.
 One common thing to do for IBM Java and IBM Semeru Runtimes JVMs is to search for the phrase JVM which are JVM messages and look for message codes ending with `W` or `E`.

+3. **Close** the gedit editor

-3. Start the database again for future labs:
+4. Start the database again for future labs:

         docker start db2_demo_data